-In contrast to the Grid system interfaces, cloud system interfaces are minimalistic and they do not expose internal system characteristics.
+3) Clouds: In contrast to Grid system interfaces, Cloud system interfaces are minimalistic and they do not expose internal system characteristics.
 Typically the exposed capability set is usually much more limited than the set of capabilities available in the Cloud system itself.
-The dominant consideration determining which parts of the system semantics are exposed via the Cloud interface are the Cloud's target Usage Mode (clouds seem to target exactly one usage mode).
+The dominant consideration determining which parts of the system semantics are exposed via the Cloud interface are the Cloud's target Usage Mode. "current Clouds seem to target one usage mode, although by no means is this assured to hold true in the future."
+I'm not sure we can say this with sufficient confidence or empirical evidence.
+Thus, we believe that Clouds characteristically expose a minimal set of system semantics required to support the Cloud's usage modes3.